friemen/reactnet/README.md

                        be removed from the network
 ```

-This map is the vehicle for data exchange between functions attached
+This map is the primary means for data exchange between functions
-to links and the propagation / update algorithm.
+attached to links and the propagation / update algorithm.

 ### Network